-It is recommended that students in co-op programs or paid work terms apply for student financial assistance one semester at a time.

-Students who apply for two semesters of funding (e.g., September to April) and subsequently qualify for a co-op or work term placement in their first semester, and do not wish to be considered for student financial assistance in that semester, must submit Appendix 7 (Request for Reassessment) to change the original start date to the beginning of the second semester.
+It is recommended that students in WIL terms apply for student financial assistance one semester at a time.
+Students who apply for two semesters of funding (e.g., September to April) and subsequently qualify for a work placement in their first semester, and do not wish to be considered for student financial assistance in that semester, must submit Appendix 7 (Request for Reassessment) to change the original start date to the beginning of the second semester.